 The book sheds light on a central, yet little known period in Edvard Munch's art and career.
 By this time Munch had become established as a successful artist both in Norway and abroad.
-He led a very active life in Moss, with frequent guests from abroad: art collectors, artists and museum representatives.
-The publication also takes up the subject of Munch's everyday life in Moss and provides an interesting overview of the major works from the period 1913–1916.
+He led a very active life in the city of Moss, with frequent guests from abroad: art collectors, artists and museum representatives.
+The publication also focus on Munch's everyday life in Moss and provides an interesting overview of the major works from the period 1913–1916.

 Skrik.
 Historien om et bilde | Poul Erik Tøjner og Bjarne Riiser Gundersen | Forlaget Press, 2013

 Since Edvard Munch painted the first version of Scream in 1893, inspired by a walk on Ekebergåsen, a hill overlooking the Oslo harbour, the picture has become a modern icon – one of a handful of artworks that is intuitively recognised by a broad public all over the world.
 As a work of art it encompasses many stories: the story about its creation, its place in Munch's artistic production, its owners, its exhibition history, its role in a suspenseful crime story, its widespread influence, and its part in a commercial success story – to name a few.
 The book collects all of these various threads and introduces the diverse elements of Munch's painting to a broad public.

 Edvard Munch.
 Fotografier | Cecilie Tyri Holt | Forlaget Press, 2013

 Edvard Munch's entire photographic production is collected in this book, not only those photographs that have served as prototypes for paintings.
 All of Munch's photographs are presented between two book covers, in their original size and as independent works.